-- 31. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D. MF, F and NS are fail grades and no credit will be awarded. - 32.
+- 31. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D or Pass (where the module is a binary pass /fail).
+MF, F and NS are fail grades and no credit will be awarded. - 32.
 Where a student has a grade of NS for any unit of assessment, they will receive an overall module grade of NS.
 However, they will normally be permitted to resit the assessment at the second assessment opportunity as a reassessment, with the unit grade capped at D- - 33.
-A minimum grade of MF must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module. - 34.
-Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in

-- which they do not yet have a passing grade, except in those units where reassessment is not possible (which will be set out in the module descriptor).
+A minimum grade of MF1 must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module. - 34.
+Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in which they do not yet have a passing grade, except in those units where reassessment is not possible (which will be set out in the module descriptor).
 Where the fail grade is in a final dissertation or project, one resubmission will be permitted. - There is no limit to the number of modules in which a student can be reassessed. - 35.
-The highest unit grade that can be awarded following reassessment is D. A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 36.
+The highest unit grade that can be awarded following reassessment is D (or pass where the unit is a binary pass/fail).
+A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 36.
 A student cannot be reassessed in a unit of assessment, or in a module, in which they already have a passing grade.